What Is Alcohol Poisoning?

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

-While everyone processes alcohol slightly differently and the same person will process alcohol differently under different circumstances, this chart will give you a rough estimate of what the BAC of an individual of various weights would have after a certain number of drinks.
+While everyone processes alcohol slightly differently and even the same person will process alcohol differently under different circumstances, this chart provides a rough estimate of BAC at various weights and numbers of drinks.
 BACs in italics are above the legal limit in most states.

 |Weight (lbs)||Number of Drinks|